nicksardo/triggers/README.md

 # Autoscale Triggers
 An IronWorker that scales up other workers based on IronMQ queue sizes.
+You're welcome to fork/extend this repo or create your own.

 ## Local Testing
 If you do not have Go: